Ayms/node-Tor/README.md

 ## Presentation

-The purpose of this project is to offer a js implementation of the Tor protocol so it can be used on top of other protocols, whether on server side or inside browsers (using Websockets, WebRTC), most likely for p2p projects (like [Convergence](http://www.peersm.com/Convergence.pdf)), it supports the Onion Proxy and Onion Router features accessible via different interfaces (mainly direct TLS socket, SOCKS proxy and WebSockets, it can be extended to WebRTC for example)
+The purpose of this project is to offer a js implementation of the Tor protocol so it can be used on top of other protocols, whether on server side or inside browsers (using Websockets, WebRTC), most likely for p2p projects (like [Convergence](http://www.peersm.com/Convergence.pdf)), it supports the Onion Proxy and Onion Router features accessible via different interfaces (mainly direct TLS socket, SOCKS proxy and WebSockets, WebRTC might come)

 Please see the [node-Tor presentation](https://nlnet.nl/project/node-Tor/), it is not intended to be used to add nodes in the Tor network, however it does support it but a minimum of Tor project specific features are implemented to allow this, please see the Specific settings section

-## Funding

-This module is funded by [NLnet](https://nlnet.nl/) under the [EU Horizon 2020 Next Generation internet Privacy & Trust Enhancing Technologies](https://nlnet.nl/PET/)

-The full code is now open source and provided in clear

-You can consider donating to BTC 19LgEmzSvD1oCr1QxT2dgmF5SSnh1aq94j
+And it must be not misunderstood as a remake of the Tor network, this is a complete implementation of the Tor protocol that can be used to anonymize any protocol

+To give an idea of the global target and potential, please see [Anonymous IPFS, Filecoin or whatever protocol in fact](https://github.com/ipfs/ipfs/issues/439)

 ## History